 The origin of this orientation vector is located directly on the connection line.
 The position on the connection line is determined by a fraction in the range [0, 1] of the complete line.
 The fraction is applied to the length of the connection line measured as sum of all segment lengths in space.

 A connection can be welded at different positions.
-This is depending on the seam weld type and can be between two and five positions (by combing K-joint with a Y-joint).
+This is depending on the seam weld type and can be between two and five positions (by combing a K-joint with a Y-joint).
 Each position represents a welding performed from one side of the structure.

-Details for each seam weld type are described inside the specific chapter (see also 7.2.5).
+Details for each seam weld type are described inside the specific section (see also 10.2.5).